umar15640-rgb/product-management/docs/EXTERNAL_API_POSTMAN_TESTING.md

 **Description**: Register a warranty for a product.
 System automatically:
 - Finds the store from product serial number
-- Creates customer if doesn't exist (matched by phone number)
+- Creates customer if doesn't exist (matched by phone number or email)
 - Updates customer info if already exists
 - Allows multiple warranties per product (one per customer)
 - Calculates warranty start (current date) and end dates